skip to main content

 Set up your Wi-Fi network

 Step 1: Connect to your router.
-The router’s default Wi-Fi network name and password can usually be found on a sticker on the back or bottom of your router.
+The router’s default Wi-Fi network name and password can be found on a sticker on the back or bottom of your router.

 Step 2: Enter your router’s IP address or login URL web address into a web browser.
 You can usually find this information on a sticker attached to the back or bottom of the router or gateway.